 The useable beach width, as defined as the distance between the +12 ft.
 NAVD88 contour and the +4.0 ft.
-NAVD88 contour, was computed along the entirety of the Towns of Southern Shores and Kitty Hawk, and along the portion of Kill Devil Hills, along which beach nourishment was conducted in 2017.
+NAVD88 contour, was computed along the entire Town of Southern Shores and the Town of Kitty Hawk, and along the portion of Kill Devil Hills, in which beach nourishment was conducted in 2017.
 Figure 3 shows a plot of this data.